someguy171/welcome/guide.md

 Be sure to rename the new folder (in step 6) correctly for each folder you're moving.

+# Section 3 - Downloading important things

 ## Downloading programs
 Download the correct version, 32 bit or 64 bit.

 Not sure which to download?

 Go to Settings, System, About.
 Under `Device specifications`, `System type`, your architecture will be shown.

+View this image to see how to safely download programs:

 ![downloading1](https://i.imgur.com/B06VbTy.png)